 Considering his options, and the terrain, Zimzod knew he had to get closer as he checked the estimated location of the gunman.
 Thanks to his IR sensors, he saw the heated path of air led almost directly ahead of him and slightly to the left.
 Zimzod decided he could advance while using a pair of crates for cover.
 Making the sprint, Zimzod reached the crates and dove behind the two plus foot high box.
 Wondering if he could make an improvised shield, Zimzod punched into the crate, shattering a plank or two of the crate's surface to find the inside container was metal and barely dented!
 At the same time, Zach wondered if they could find anything of use in the crates around them?

-Having reached at first for the dagger that was his only weapon, he was at least that much better off than Mikah, who'd only brought her medical kit.
+Having reached for the dagger that was his only weapon at first, Zach was at least that much better off than Mikah, who'd only brought her medical kit.
 Looking around, Zach's search for markings was mostly defeated by the gloom.
 The crate they were up against was made of wood, which was highly unusual despite the number of such crates in this bay.
 It was marked in non-Imperial and even non-Galanglic markings!
 Shattering a plank with the hilt of his dagger, Zach found he could make little headway as the wood covered metal within.
 Looking at the forms of crates in the shadow opposite the direction of the attack, he had enough sense to know he'd have to cross that space to the crates with nothing to cover his back.
 After that, Zach waited for Zimzod to issue an order for either help or flight.

 Not worried about Zach's antics, Mikah concentrated on watching the coming battle in case Zimzod got flanked by additional soldiers, to which she and Zach might have to react.
 Zimzod gave up his quest for a punch shield when he saw the sensor warning again, and raised his weapon to bear.
 As blinking lights from some sort of attacker-worn panel rose, he fired and was fired on with only his battledress saving him.
 A beam of coherent light cut a corner of his cover to strike him dead in the gut!
 Once more his .45 did no good at all as the gunman dropped again and his battle computer assessed the new data.
 As Zimzod considered his options against an opponent who had definitely advanced on their position, the read-out gave him the bad news...